mertbarut/GetGud/README.md

 ### Coming Soon

-- [ ] Unit and E2E tests
+- [ ] More Unit and E2E tests!
-- [ ] Functional input field for displaying anyone's repositories
+- [ ] Functional input field for being able to display user's repositories
 - [ ] Display more than 100 repositories

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).